COMM 100 Introduction to Communication

-COMM 280 In Search of a New Rhetoric 3 s.h.
+COMM 280 Rhetoric 3 s.h.
 Study of history, nature and function of rhetoric.
 Study of rhetoricians and rhetorical theories, Plato to present.
 Emphasis on making connections, understanding theories, and applying to contemporary usage.
+Offered irregularly.
 (LA) Prerequisites: JrS and 12 s.h.
 COMM.

 COMM 295 Teaching Assistantship in Communication Arts 1-3 s.h.
 Designed to provide a college-level experience for students who are exceptionally qualified to undertake appropriate responsibilities and demands including such activities as tutoring, grading and recording of exams, assisting in research, assisting in the setup and supervision of video presentations and/or production classes, and/or participating in classroom presentations.
 Assistant works directly under the guidance of a faculty member.
 Prerequisites: JrS, See college minimum Teaching Assistantship requirements.

 COMM 299 Independent Study in Communication